Glenda J Ashleigh

 Australian Marriage Register

-I am an authorised, Commonwealth-registered Marriage Celebrant (CMC) and perform legal marriages for all people.
-My wedding ceremonies ensure that your marriage is valid.
+As a Commonwealth-registered Marriage Celebrant (CMC) I am authorised to conduct legal marriages for all people.
+These Wedding ceremonies ensure that your marriage is a valid marriage.

-As a member of The Australian Marriage Celebrants Association Inc. I follow this association’s Code of Ethics which supports the Commonwealth Code of Practice for Marriage Celebrants.
+The Australian Federation of Civil Celebrants has a professional Code of Ethics which supports the Commonwealth Code of Practice for Marriage Celebrants.
+I follow these codes.

-The Right Questions and Answers about Legal Marriages
+Ask the Right Questions and get the Right Answers for Legal Marriages

-You must produce official certificates issued by the registering authorities.
+You must produce official certificates and documents issued by the registering authorities.
 Go to the Resources and Links page for web sites of Australian registering authorities.

-Note: All documents must be in English, or have attached to them a certified English translation.
+All documents must be in English, or have attached to them a certified English translated version.

 • Main legal identification (ID) document.
 This is either your Birth Certificate or Passport.